 Sri Lanka has something special to offer every kind of traveller, whether you dream of a honeymoon package, a family holiday or a luxury holiday for the adventurous couple.
-Honeymooners will be treated like royalty from the moment they arrive until they’re waved goodbye, opt for secluded hillside villas with private pools that overlook vast emerald valleys and mountains, or 5-star luxury tented camp in the heart of the jungle.
+A honeymoon in Sri Lanka is divine; opt for secluded hillside villas with private pools that overlook vast emerald valleys and mountains, or 5-star luxury tented camp in the heart of the jungle.

 Sri Lanka has a very diverse weather pattern due to two monsoons that strike different coastlines, however this does mean that there is always a good time to visit at any given point.
 December to March is the best time to visit the west and southern coasts, while April to September are better for the eastern coast, and the interior hill country is best visited between December and March.

 If you're searching for a cultural wonderland to choose as your honeymoon destination, you'll certainly find it in Sri Lanka.
 Go full explorer and discover hidden underground castles and ancient ruins together, or relax and unwind on any one of the stunning beaches that Sri Lanka has to offer.
 With a wide range of luxury hotels and jam-packed itineraries available, we're sure you'll have the honeymoon adventure of a lifetime.